ohm41321/PDF_Summary/README.md

-# 📄 PDF Summarizer & Q&A
+# 📄 PDF Summarizer & Q&A (Local AI)

-**AI-Powered PDF Analysis Tool** - Summarize documents and ask questions with AI
+**AI-Powered PDF Analysis Tool** - Summarize documents and ask questions with AI With LM Studio

 > 🚀 **No Python Installation Required** - Just download and run!